School Library Media Licensure (Non-Degree)

 The School Library Media Licensure non-degree program is intended for students who already hold a teaching license and are interested in working in school libraries.
 The curriculum comprises coursework in library science, educational technology, management, cataloging and literature.
 A required practicum provides students the opportunity to apply principles learned in graduate study to real-world experiences and to network with professionals in the field.

 This program is one of the three pathways available at Kent State University for students who are interested in obtaining multi-age licensure in school library media through the Ohio Department of Education.
-The other two pathways are the M.L.I.S. degree with a K-12 School Library Media Licensure concentration and the dual degree M.L.I.S./M.Ed. in Educational Technology.
+The other two pathways are the M.L.I.S. degree in School Library Media K-12 and the dual degree M.L.I.S. in School Library Media K-12/M.Ed. in Educational Technology.

 Fully Offered At: